KGGoodchild/KGGoodchild/README.md

 # Welcome to my GitHub profile!

+This space is still a work in progress.

 My name is Keenan Goodchild!
 I'm currently working on building out my portfolio here on GitHub.

-Keep an eye on this space as I continue my journey as a BI developer.
+I'm open to opportunities that will allow me to continue working with data in meaningful ways.

 ## Certifications and Tools
 ![Static Badge](https://img.shields.io/badge/Microsoft-Excel_Expert-10793F?style=for-the-badge)